-Our restoration work has already begun.
-Paintings and furniture have been removed to make way for a deep clean of the fabric of the walls and the carpet.
-Now this has been completed, we will begin to take a closer look at the paintings.
+Paintings and furniture were removed to make way for a deep clean of the fabric of the walls and the carpet.
+Now this has been completed, the team were able to take a closer look at the paintings.

-Specialist cleaning of the paintings will take place in the Cabinet from March, allowing visitors to see first-hand the importance of our conservation work.
-Over the 2018 season, we hope to look at all the paintings and hang them one by one as we finish - slowly bringing the decoration of the Cabinet back to life.
-There is one painting however that will never leave the room – The Siege of Amoy.
+Specialist cleaning of the paintings took place in the Cabinet, allowing visitors to see first-hand the importance of our conservation work.
+Over the 2018 season, we were able to look at all the paintings and hang them one by one as we finish - slowly bringing the decoration of the Cabinet back to life.
+There is one painting however that never left the room – The Siege of Amoy.
 This large painting will stay on a specially adapted rack in the Cabinet throughout the season.

 30 Nov 17

 03 Jan 18